 Take a moment to assess the needs of your organization.
 What are the current or coming leadership needs?
 Do you already have those key players in place, or will you need to hire for future roles?
 What are the characteristics and attributes that current leaders within your organization possess that you would like to see throughout your business?

-Whether you want to hire leaders from within or you simply want to keep employee morale high, it’s important that you have some development planning.
+Whether you want to hire leaders from within or you simply want to keep employee morale high, you must have some development planning.

-The process enables you and your employee to you to identify their personal and business goals that are most significant to the organization’s success.
-It allows you to build a plan of development over time, and in the process, employees set personal development goals that will increase their ability to contribute to the success of your organization.
+The process enables you and your employee to identify their personal and business goals that are most significant to the organization’s success.
+It allows you to build a plan of development over time.
+In the process, employees set personal development goals that will increase their ability to contribute to your organization’s success.

-Development planning helps you not only create better leaders, but it helps you create better teams overall.
+Development planning helps you not only create better leaders, but it enables you to create better teams overall.
 It’s also a proven way to increase retention, staff experience, and productivity.

 Whether you’re just starting to grow, or you’ve had a large team for years, it is never too late to start working on your leadership skills.
 By implementing these skills within your business, you’ll have your team operating at peak performance.

 If you need more help with your leadership and don’t know where to start, you don’t have to go at it alone.
 Schedule a free two-hour session to dig into your business and develop a plan.